 Designed for use in hands-on museums, maker spaces and classrooms, the Machine Wall is a custom-built system of magnetic parts that lets visitors make their own chain reaction machine by arranging a series of ramps and tubes on the magnetic surface, creating new ways to move a ball from point A to B to C, and so on.
-The machines also tell a story by layering images of familiar iconic Rube Goldberg illustrations in the sequence.
+The machines also tell a story by layering images of familiar, iconic Rube Goldberg illustrations in the sequence.
 Other real objects, like chimes, bells or wheels, add a layer of artistry and humor to exploring the fundamentals of STEM principles.

-The component will be constructed of solid Baltic Birch Plywood, HDPE plastics, galvanized steel sheet, polycarbonate plastics with graphics.
+The component is constructed of solid Baltic Birch Plywood, HDPE plastics, galvanized steel sheet and polycarbonate plastics with graphics.
 The wall can be designed as a free standing component or it can be placed against a flat wall.
 In the free-standing unit, the back panel can be finished with wood and used for signage or fitted with additional magnet sheet to create a double-sided exhibit.
 The component is 16’-0” long, 4’-0” wide at its base and 5’-0” tall at the highest point; overall dimensions can be modified to fit the installation site.
 Specific design details will be provided for owners approval prior to fabrication.

 All versions come with one of two challenge starter sets that include both fixed and movable elements.
-Help the mouse get some cheese includes two (2) fixed wheels with ramps and two (3) fixed baskets.
+Help the mouse get some cheese includes two (2) fixed wheels with ramps and three (3) fixed baskets.
 Help the dog get a bone includes a set of fixed steps, one (1) fixed basket and one (1) fixed bell.
 Both sets include (6) 18” ramps, (6) 12” ramps and (4) flexible tubes.
 The double-sided version includes both the mouse and dog challenge.
 Additional sets of movable elements are available at an additional cost.

 Single-Sided Machine Wall: $18,500.00